EthanHazel/EthanHazel/README.md

 # 👋 Hey, I'm Ethan Hazel

-I'm a full-stack web developer, with a focus on responsive front-end user interface design and also back-end architecture.
+I'm a web developer, with a focus on front end user interface design.
 I also love the open source community and enjoy collaborating with projects that make a difference.

 ## 🚀 Personal Projects